MousaviLaleh/Amazon_Vine_Analysis/README.md

 # Amazon_Vine_Analysis
-analyze Amazon Vine reviews with PySpark
+Analyzing Amazon reviews written by members of the paid Amazon Vine program using PySpark to perform the ETL process.